 On the northern edge of downtown and just west of Automobile Alley, the Midtown district connects the hustle and bustle of downtown with the stately historic neighborhoods to its north.
 With a mix of local restaurants, neighborhood pubs and unique shops, it’s a great place to experience the best of OKC’s recent urban renaissance.

 Shopping local is easy in Midtown.
 Ladies can find the perfect outfit at Mode or Black Scintilla.
 For the men, TRADE Men's Wares has a collection of men's clothing, bags, high-end grooming products and accessories.
-Nourish your mind and your stomach at Commonplace Books.
+Nourish your mind at Commonplace Books.
+Improve your green thumb at the Plant People Shop.
 And Chirps and Cheers is one of the cutest stationary shops around with its picturesque window display and curated collection of paper and gift items.

 Roll a Strike at Dust Bowl